Looking for more key themes for 2022? Download our free report.

 In 2022, there are three main ways to look at the healthcare sector:

-The introduction of Bio tech
+• The introduction of Biotech

-The emergence of Alternative medicines like marijuana and psychedelics
+• The emergence of Alternative medicines like marijuana and psychedelics

 Big Pharma

-However, if COVID-19 finally passes us by in 2022 could these stocks continue their growth?
+However, if COVID-19 finally passes us by in 2022, could these stocks continue their growth?

 Biotech:

-The fast growth in tech in the past few years seems to be accelerating even more with new innovations, and biotech companies seem to be benefiting the most.
-Crispr therapeutics is the highest profile and obvious example.
+The fast growth in tech in recent years appears to be accelerating further with new innovations, and biotech companies seem to benefit the most.

-However, lesser-known companies such as Take Intellia Therapeutics (NASDAQ: NTLA) has shown the first clinical proof of support to delivering CRISPR genome editing via intravenous injection in humans which saw their share price sky rocket over 100%, with current YTD returns at 82%.
-The study being done is alongside Regeneron which has also YTD returns of 31.14%.
+CRISPR Therapeutics is the highest profile and obvious example.
+However, lesser-known companies such as Intellia Therapeutics (NASDAQ: NTLA) have shown the first clinical proof of support for delivering CRISPR genome editing via intravenous injection in humans, which saw their share price skyrocket over 100%, with current YTD returns at 82%.
+The study being done is alongside Regeneron, which also has YTD returns of 31.14%.

 Alternative medicine: